Espresso and Americano are two of the most popular coffee variations around the world.

 What is an Americano?

-Most people prefer an Americano over an espresso shot because you can enjoy it longer, and you still get those amazing espresso flavors.
+Most people prefer an Americano over an espresso shot because you can enjoy it longer and still get those amazing espresso flavors.

 I made an Americano with a single shot of espresso and added the same amount of hot water to it.
 This is what it looks like when finished: